 Kate Horst has 35 years of experience teaching reading, training instructors and overseeing teacher professional development in Minnesota and California.
 She is currently the Pre-K program coordinator and professional development coordinator for Minnesota Reading Corps.
 Kate is a recognized expert in early literacy intervention and has created several training courses on the subject, most notably the popular SEEDS series of curriculum and training texts used throughout the Minnesota Reading Corps program.

-We are a small company of 17 people who create beautiful things out of paper.
+We are a small company who loves to create beautiful things out of paper.
 We are also moms, dads, sisters, and friends who, just like you, love to share.